Considering the complexity of software engineering, businesses need an expert who can provide effective solutions to

 Every project decision or client request involves a series of trade-offs that balance work speed, quality, and efficiency.
 Teams need a leader who can define and guide the execution of the most appropriate solution for each project.

 Enter the solution architect (SA), now an indispensable and valued role.
 SAs are the technical problem solvers and team leads that deliver IT solutions.
-Not surprisingly, they are in high demand.
+Not surprisingly, they are in high demand, commanding a salary of up to $200K in some cases.
 With the overall growth of the technology industry, the solution architect position has become a top-rate software engineer career path, offering high salaries and generous benefits.

 Are you interested in becoming a solution architect?
 Read on to learn more about the role and how you can pursue the solution architect career track.

 A solution architect is responsible for the evaluation, design, and implementation of IT solutions in response to specific business demands.
 For a business with numerous complex technical objectives, your expertise and talents help a project proceed at peak efficiency.
 Using the different solutions and automated business processes that an SA provides, enterprises increase their revenues and reduce operational waste.

 A solution architect has direct input on the overall technical vision of a company and its future product architecture.
 You spend your days considering efficient builds, client requests, and the minimization of other issues that may arise.
 Problem-solving (both short- and long-term) is a critical aspect of the solution architect job description.

 The solution architect’s task is to understand the business as deeply as possible; the result of his or her work should be a solution for each specific client and their specific business problems.